Bitcoin

 Bonk price

 Block rewards play an integral role in the tokenomics of a cryptocurrency.
-Read on to learn what a block reward is and what role it plays in the Bitcoin protocol.
+Read on to learn what is a block reward and what role it plays in the running of blockchain protocols.

-The network participants that verify transactions in Proof of Work (PoW) networks, like Bitcoin, are known as miners.
-In Proof of Stake (PoS) networks, they are referred to as validators or stakers.
+The network participants who verify transactions in proof of work (PoW) networks, like Bitcoin (BTC), are known as miners.
+In proof of stake (PoS) networks, they are referred to as validators or stakers.

 In the Bitcoin ecosystem, the block reward incentivizes miners to direct computing power towards securing the Bitcoin network.
-The current block reward is 6.25 bitcoin per transaction.
 This reward cuts down by half every four years or every 210,000 blocks in what is known as the Bitcoin halving.
 Miners also receive transaction fees as part of their reward for securing the integrity of the Bitcoin network.

 The reduction of the block rewards is part of Bitcoin’s mechanism to slow down the introduction of new coins into the circulating supply, which helps to power the cryptocurrency’s deflationary monetary policy.